toplouie1/toplouie1/README.md

 #Full-Stack-Developer

+I am a Full Stack Developer ,
-Im very big on clean code and I
+I am very big on clean code.
-Love the craft of coding ,
+My goal for this year is to get my Software Developer skill Top notch .
+I love pear programing  finding new Ideas and Implementing them.
+I am Currently In Pursuit .

 learning through experience for becoming  an exceptional coder.